ppone/docs/guides/getting-started.md

 [![Drafting First Invoice](/docs/img/drafting-first-invoice.png)](/docs/img/drafting-first-invoice.png)

 Now you are inside of the invoice editor.
 Let's select the customer that we are invoicing.
 Click the dropdown where it says *Find or create client* and start typing your customer's name.
-Since that customer does not exist yet you need to click *Add Joe Customer as a new client*.
+Since that customer does not exist yet you need to click *Add My First Customer as a new client*.
 A new dialog will appear where you can enter your customer's information.

 [![Creating First Customer](/docs/img/create-first-customer.png)](/docs/img/create-first-customer.png)

 How do you expect to get paid from this customer?
 When **AutoPay** is disabled (the default) your customer will be able to pay invoices using any of the payment methods you accept, according to the payment terms you specify.
-If you enable [AutoPay](autopay) then your customer's payment source will be charged for any invoices issued against their account.
+If you enable [AutoPay](/docs/payments/autopay) then your customer's payment source will be charged for any invoices issued against their account.

 For this example we're going to leave AutoPay disabled and use *Net 7* payment terms.
 This means that payment is due within 7 days.
 Once you have entered in your customer's information then you can click **Create**.